pmnoxx/reshade-display-commander/README.md

 - This project requires the Ninja generator.
 If another generator is used, configuration will fail.
 - Initialize submodules before building: `git submodule update --init --recursive`.
-- NVAPI features are linked if `external/SpecialK/depends/lib/nvapi` is present.
+- NVAPI features are linked if NVIDIA's NVAPI is present under `external/nvapi` (headers at `external/nvapi`, libs at `external/nvapi/{x86,amd64}`).
 Missing NVAPI libs will only disable those features.

 ## Continuous Integration